konducktor/integral/README.md

-Final project for C/ASM course – a CLI app that calculates the area of ​​a plane figure bounded by three curves with a given accuracy ε
+**Final project for C/ASM course** – a CLI app that calculates the area of ​​a plane figure bounded by three curves with a given accuracy ε.

 ### Default functions and custom build
-By default, these three functions will be used for calculating area
+By default, these three functions will be used for calculating area:
    1. $f_1 = 1 + \frac{4}{x^2+1}$
    2. $f_2 = x^3$
    3. $f_3 = 2^{-x}$

-You can use a `custom` build, to which you can pass the name of the file with functions via `SPEC_FILE`:
+You make use a `custom` build, to which you pass the name of the file with functions via `SPEC_FILE`:
 ```
 make custom SPEC_FILE=in.txt
 ```